 .
 Her first built project is Casa Abierta, a house completed in Uruguay in 2012.

 She has held teaching and research positions at the Technical University Berlin and the University of Buenos Aires.
-She is currently acting as research associate at the Space Production Studio at the Berlin University of the Arts where she coordinates the action-research project Making Futures Bauhaus+, a cooperation between the university and raumlaborberlin on the occasion of Bauhaus’ centenary.
+She is currently acting as research curator at the Space Production Studio at the Berlin University of the Arts for the action-research project Making Futures Bauhaus+, a cooperation between the university and raumlaborberlin on the occasion of Bauhaus’ centenary.